HumanSignal/label-studio/docs/source/guide/install.md

 You can start Label Studio in **multisession mode**.
 In this mode, each browser session creates its own project with the associated session ID as a name.

-In order to launch Label Studio in multisession mode and keep all projects in a separate directory `session_projects`, run the following:
+In order to launch Label Studio in multisession mode and keep all projects in a separate directory called `session_projects`, run the following:

 ```bash
 label-studio start-multi-session --root-dir ./session_projects